LapTapk/rled/README.md

 # Little Erlang Decompiler written in Rust
 This project is aimed to enhance my programming skills in general.
 # Developing version 0.1
-On this stage rled must satisfy following requirements:
+On this stage rled must be like BEAM pretty printer
-- Mostly imperative pseudo code style
-- Display readable control flow (like `if` with indentation)
 # Example
 BEAM code
 ```